5 best restaurant and takeout credit cards of 2025

 Best for dining credits: American Express® Gold Card

-Here’s why: The American Express® Gold Card offers up to $10 in monthly statement credits when you enroll and pay with the card at partners including Grubhub, The Cheesecake Factory and Five Guys.
+Here’s why: The American Express® Gold Card offers up to $10 in monthly statement credits when you enroll and pay with the card at a handful of partners, including Grubhub, The Cheesecake Factory and Five Guys.

 You can also earn …

-- Up to $7 in monthly statement credits at U.S. Dunkin’ locations (enrollment required)
+• Up to $7 in monthly statement credits at U.S. Dunkin’ locations when you enroll

-- Up to $100 in statement credits each calendar year when you dine at U.S. Resy restaurants (enrollment required)
+• Up to $100 in statement credits each calendar year when you dine at U.S. Resy restaurants, with enrollment

 In addition to the credits, the card offers four Membership Rewards® Points per $1 spent on dining purchases, which includes takeout and delivery services in the U.S. (on up to $50,000 per year, then one point per $1 spent).
 Purchases outside of bonus categories earn one point per $1 spent.